publicglass/publicglass.org/source/rentals.html.md

 ## Hot Shop

-Rentals in the Hot Shop are generally booked in three hour increments, called "blow slots", and cost $160 for non-members, $140 for members, $130 for silver members and $120 for gold members per bench.
+Rentals in the Hot Shop are generally booked in three hour increments, called "blow slots", and cost $160 for non-members, $140 for members, $130 for silver members and $120 for gold members, per bench.
 Rental includes approximately 2 sq. feet of annealer floor space, access to basic tools  — jacks, shears, paddles, blocks, pipes, punties and Mapp gas torches — and use of the equipment outlined below.
-A whole private annealer can be booked in advance for $50 per day, and use of a Venturi propane torch or the garage can be booked for $10 each per slot.
 We allot 25 lbs. of glass per blow slot; an additional 1.25¢ a pound will be charged for more than 25 lbs.
 Hot casting is occasionally scheduled and open for rental; as this is particularly material-intensive, please contact us to determine the needs of your project.

 [Book the Hot Shop.](http://clients.mindbodyonline.com/ws.asp?studioid=33642&stype=-9)